margatampu/laravel-inspector/README.md

 ```bash
 $ php artisan inspector:auth --new
 ```

+It will generate a random key, and you can [store it in your .env](#setup-env-file) file.

 You also allowed to rename your inspector auth name using console command line: